sdkitagawa/DIR/README.md

   <a href="https://www.javascript.com/" title="Go to JavaScript homepage"><img src="https://custom-icon-badges.demolab.com/badge/C%23-%23239120.svg?logo=cshrp&logoColor=white" alt="An image containing the C Sharp logo, with a green background and white text written C Sharp"></a>
 </p>

-## Brief
+## General usage

-Discord Icon Replacer aka DIR is a tool to keep your shortcut and Discord app icons updated according to the icon of your preference.
+> [!WARNING]
+> 1 - Close all your Discord Apps before using the tool:

+2 - Pick an icon inside the `icons` folder for your Discord, Discord PTB and Discord Canary builds.

 ## Technologies
 - [**C#**](https://dotnet.microsoft.com/en-us/languages/csharp) - For the general backend development;